vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 .. note:: The meaning of the Class ID is not the same for every type of policy.
 Normally policies just need a meaningless number to identify a class (Class ID), but that does not apply to every policy.
-   The the number of a class in a Priority Queue it does not only identify it, it also defines its priority.
+   The number of a class in a Priority Queue it does not only identify it, it also defines its priority.

 .. code-block:: none

-  set traffic-policy <policy> <policy-name> class <class-ID> match <class-matching-rule-name>
+  set qos policy <policy> <policy-name> class <class-ID> match <class-matching-rule-name>

 In the command above, we set the type of policy we are going to